makostadima/r-novice-intermediate-cambridge-june2015/02-data-structures-part1.md

 * matrix
 * data.frame

-For now, let's focus on vectors in more detail, to discover more about data types.

-#### Vectors
+### Vectors

-A vector is the most common and basic data structure in `R` and is pretty much the workhorse of R. They are sometimes referred to as atomic vectors, because importantly, they can **only contain one data type**.
-They are the building blocks of every other data structure.
+A vector is the most common and basic data structure and is pretty much the workhorse of `R`.
+It is sometimes referred to as atomic vector, because they can **only contain one data type**.
+Vectors are the building blocks of every other data structure.

 A vector can contain any of the five types we introduced before: